kubernetes/community/contributors/guide/README.md

 ## Find something to work on

 Help is always welcome!
-For example, documentation (like the text you are reading now) can always use improvement.
+For example, documentation (like the text you are reading now) can always be improved.
 There's always code that can be clarified and variables or functions that can be renamed or commented.
 There's always a need for more test coverage.
 You get the idea - if you ever see something you think should be fixed, you should own it.